 - Heat: A jalapeño plus a pinch of cayenne pepper add just the right kick.
 Adjust both up or down depending on how spicy you like things.

-- Seasonings: A blend of garlic, Cajun or Creole seasoning, thyme, and a bay leaf gives this dish its signature depth and warmth.
+- Seasonings: A blend of garlic, Cajun seasoning, thyme, and a bay leaf gives this dish its signature depth and warmth.

 - Proteins: I like a hearty mix of chicken, shrimp, and andouille sausage, but you can keep it simple with just one or two — or even swap in other favorites (crab, smoked sausage, veggie sausage, etc.).